 The Historian Who First Identified John Blanke

-John Blanke was brought to our attention as footnote by Dr Sydney Anglo in the Bulletin of John Rylands Library xliii Volume 43 1960 - 1961 in article entailed The Court Festivals of Henry VII: A Study Based Upon the Account Books of John Heron, Treasurer of the Chamber By Sydney Anglo, B.A., Ph.D.
+John Blanke was brought to our attention as a footnote by Professor Sydney Anglo in the Bulletin of John Rylands Library xliii Volume 43 1960 - 1961 in an article entitled The Court Festivals of Henry VII: A Study Based Upon the Account Books of John Heron, Treasurer of the Chamber By Sydney Anglo, B.A., Ph.D.
 Research Fellow of the University of Reading the footnote read :

 3 I believe this John Blank [sic] was , in fact, a Negro in the Great Roll of the Tournament at Westminster in February 1511, preserved at the College of Arms, a negro musician is twice depicted amongst the king’s trumpets.
 This I think was John Blank, the “blacke trumpet”.

-Here Dr Anglo describes how he made the discovery:
+Here Professor Anglo describes how he made the discovery:

 My discovery that John Blanke, the ‘Blacke Trompette’ in [John] Heron’s Accounts was, in fact, depicted in the Great Tournament Roll of Westminster was purely the result of straightforward historical research in the very distant past ( the mid 1950s) when I was a postgraduate student preparing for a Ph.D thesis on Early Tudor Court Festivals under the supervision of Frances Yates at the Warburg Institute.

 Private correspondence Dec 2015

 |The John Blanke Project Shop||